 Subcellular Look At Heart Failure

 These studies were recently reviewed in an article (1) by the researchers who did this series of experiments.
 In animals experimentally subjected to high salt intake (potassium sodium ratio of 0.53) and high amounts of aldosterone, small foci of necrosis (dead heart cells) begin to form in the heart ventricle within 4 weeks.
-These areas of dead heart cells form small areas of scar tissue in the heart, much smaller than occurs from a heart attack.
+These areas of dead heart cells form small areas of scar tissue in the heart.
+The areas of scarring are much smaller than occurs from a heart attack.

-Over time these take up an increasing percentage of the heart.
+Over time this scarring takes up an increasing percentage of the heart.
 When the percentage is too much, the remaining heart muscle cells cannot pump blood strongly enough.
 This is known as heart failure.

 How A Poor Potassium Sodium Ratio Damages Heart Cells